Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD 117-122

-- Maria Hill, Nick Fury
+- Maria Hill, Nick Fury, HYDRA

 - Sees how the events of Winter Soldier affect Coulson's team.